HMS Euryalus (1803)

-HMS Euryalus was a Royal Navy 36-gun frigate that saw service in the Battle of Trafalgar and the War of 1812.
-During her career she was commanded by three prominent naval personalities of the Napoleonic and post-Napoleonic period: Henry Blackwood, George Dundas and Charles Napier.
-After the end of the Napoleonic Wars she continued on active service for a number of years, before spending more than two decades as a prison hulk.
+HMS Euryalus was a 36-gun frigate of the Royal Navy which served in the Napoleonic Wars and War of 1812.
+Launched in 1803, during her career she was commanded by three prominent British naval officers of the Napoleonic era: Henry Blackwood, George Heneage Lawrence Dundas and Charles John Napier.
+Following the end of the Napoleonic Wars, Euryalus continued on active service for a number of years, before spending more than two decades as a prison hulk.
 She ended her career in Gibraltar where, in 1860, she was sold for breaking up.